By Vietnam specialist Georgina

 Nearly two-thirds of Vietnamese dishes hail from Hue, invented by chefs of the royal household who were desperate to satisfy their demanding employers.
 Cuisine here tends to rely more on spices than elsewhere in Vietnam, the royal purses could afford them.
 Techniques were developed to make the dishes look, as well as taste, perfect — take note of the unique way spring rolls are folded here.

 Hue’s cuisine was championed by affluent families, often scholars, poets or courtiers, and passed down the generations.
 These families lived in nha vuon (garden houses) on the outskirts of the city.
-Built with large terracotta-tiled roofs to keep the interior cool in the summer, these single-story homes were surrounded by bonsai trees, water features and, most importantly, all the fresh produce the family would need, from pineapples to peanuts.
+Built with large terracotta-tiled roofs to keep the interior cool in the summer, these single-storey homes were surrounded by bonsai trees, water features and, most importantly, all the fresh produce the family would need, from pineapples to peanuts.

 Many of these houses still exist.
 With my local guide, Phuong, I visited the garden house of Be Phan-Dinh.
 You can arrive by car, but we cycled through the garden house district, passing by neatly growing hedgerows and bamboo.
 Each home has a stone entrance gate, marked with the ancient Vietnamese symbol for longevity.
 As a welcome, Be showed us the family altar, where photographs of her ancestors met our gaze.